holakirr/snow-ui-icons/README.md

-# holakirr-snow-ui-icons
+# @holakirr/snow-ui-icons

 SnowUI Icons is a React icons library implementation of icons from [SnowUI design kit](https://snowui.byewind.com) by [ByeWind](https://byewind.com/).
 Implemented and improved by [holakirr](https://github.com/holakirr).
 Build your design using [it](https://www.figma.com/community/file/1301134685302006646).
-The best experience you will get using it with [holakirr-snow-ui](https://www.npmjs.com/package/@holakirr/snow-ui-icons)
+The best experience you will get using it with [@holakirr/snow-ui](https://www.npmjs.com/package/@holakirr/snow-ui)

 [Storybook](https://snow-ui-icons.holakirr.com)